PRACHI-MAJGAOKAR/Star-schema-powerbi-project/README.md

 ## 1. Which dataset to actually use

-You have two options — pick based on how much time you have.
+You have two options :

-### Option A (fastest — recommended): use the synthetic generator included here
+### Option A : use the synthetic generator included here
 Run `generate_source_data.py`.
-It produces 100,000 realistic bank-transaction rows across two deliberately mismatched source schemas (see below), a customer base of 2,000 people, 149 merchants, and 240 customers with a genuine mid-period profile change (job/city) baked in — which is what lets you actually demonstrate SCD Type 2 instead of just claiming you understand it.
+It produces 100,000 realistic bank-transaction rows across two deliberately mismatched source schemas (see below), a customer base of 2,000 people, 149 merchants, and 240 customers with a genuine mid-period profile change (job/city) baked in which is what lets you actually demonstrate SCD Type 2 instead of just claiming you understand it.

-**Why this is a legitimate portfolio choice, not "cheating":** real Kaggle exports almost never contain the historical attribute changes needed to demonstrate SCD2 — you'd have to fabricate that part yourself anyway.
+**Why this is a legitimate portfolio choice, not "cheating":** real Kaggle exports almost never contain the historical attribute changes needed to demonstrate SCD2 you'd have to fabricate that part yourself anyway.
 Using a generator you wrote and can explain line-by-line is more defensible in an interview than importing a CSV and hoping nobody asks how the "history" got there.